robhafernik/Dakota/README.md

 This project gets its name from the container I used to house it.
 Looking through my junk pile, I found a box perfectly suited for this project.
 I don't know where it came from our how it made it into the pile.
-It had the word Dakota embossed in the steel, so there you go.
+It had the word "Dakota" embossed in the steel, so there you go.

 This project uses fonts from **Google Fonts** at https://fonts.google.com  This is a repository of open source fonts.
 These have